-Our weekly classes are open to adults, teens 13+, and kids 10+ when accompanied by an adult.
+Amy’s weekly classes are open to adults, teens 13+, and kids 10+ when accompanied by an adult.
 Drumming is a terrific activity for families to participate in together!
 And it’s never too late to start.
-We’re also planning a new class specifically for kids beginning in late January, 2012.
+Private classes are also available for all ages.

 Do I need a drum?

 Do I need experience?

 Remember the jingle “I’d like to teach the world to sing (in perfect harmony?)”
-That’s how we feel about drumming.
+That’s how Amy feels about drumming.
 DrumRise aims to create as many opportunities as possible for new people to discover a love of the djembe.
-So most of our classes are beginner-friendly!
-But we also think you’re most likely to fall in love with West African drumming if, instead of a “Twinkle Twinkle Little Star” class you experience being part of the joyful sound of a full musical ensemble.
-So unless otherwise specified, our classes are “all-levels”and we encourage our continuing students to further their skills by playing additional instruments (namely dunun – the melodic bass drums of the Mandingue drum ensemble) and developing their technique and solo-ing skills.
+So most of her classes are beginner-friendly!
+But she also likes to think you’re most likely to fall in love with West African drumming if, instead of a “Twinkle Twinkle Little Star” class you experience being part of the joyful sound of a full musical ensemble.
+So unless otherwise specified, her classes are “all-levels”and she encourages her continuing students to further their skills by playing additional instruments (namely dunun – the melodic bass drums of the Mandingue drum ensemble) and developing their technique and solo-ing skills.

 Do you have classes especially for intermediate and advanced students?

 When Can I Start?

-Our classes are offered in series of usually 6, but sometimes 4 – 8 weeks in length.2-3 hour workshops are also offered from time to time.
-See the sidebar for our current schedule.
-New students are encouraged to try to join within the first few weeks of a series if possible, but if we’re midway through a series, just give us a call first.
+Amy’s classes are offered in series of usually 6, but sometimes 4 – 5 weeks in length.2-3 hour workshops are also offered from time to time.
+See the sidebar for her current schedule.
+New students are encouraged to try to join within the first few weeks of a series if possible, but if we’re midway through a series, just give her a call first.

 Do I Have to Take a Whole Series?